 Deglaze and Create Pasta Sauce: Pour in a dash of sherry wine and deglaze the bottom of the pot with a wooden spoon.
-Mix 1 cup of unsalted chicken stock (or vegetable stock), 2 cups of water, 2 tablespoons of light soy sauce, 1 tablespoon of fish sauce, and 1 tablespoon of Worcestershire sauce in the pot.
+Mix 1 cup unsalted chicken stock (or vegetable stock), 2 cups of water, 2 tbsp regular soy sauce, 1 tbsp fish sauce, and 1 tbsp Worcestershire sauce in the pot.

 Pressure Cook Pasta: Pour Penne in the sauce.
 Place 156ml tomato paste on top of the pasta and mix (See Notes).
 Test seasoning and adjust.
 Ensure all Penne are completely submerged in the sauce.
 Pressure cook at High Pressure for 4 minutes.
 Turn off the heat and wait 5 minutes before Quick Release.

 Serve: Taste pasta, if you find them too hard, close lid and let the leftover heat cook them until desired doneness.
 If you have set aside some crunchy zucchini squash, now is the time to mix them in and serve immediately.
 Add freshly grated Parmesan cheese to take it up a level.
 Enjoy~

 Dump-and-Go Option: you can dump in all the ingredients together for a fast and easy one pot meal.
 However, the flavor will take a hit.
 Make sure to add the Penne Rigate and tomato paste last and start the cooking cycle immediately.Mixing Tomato Paste: Mixing 156 ml tomato paste with 3 cups of liquid should be completely safe.
 However, avoid mixing the tomato paste in if you are afraid of scorching.*Rate Recipe: If you've tried the recipe, don't forget to Rate the Recipe in the Comments Section.
 Thank you!